balancer/docs-v3/docs/build-a-custom-amm/build-an-amm/create-custom-amm-with-novel-invariant.md

 Balancer supports two types of swap fees:

 - **Static swap fee**: Defined on `vault.registerPool()` and managed via calls to `vault.setStaticSwapFeePercentage()`.
 For more information, see [Swap fee](/concepts/vault/swap-fee.html).
-- **Dynamic swap fee**: Allows a pool to define a swap fee percentage per operation.
-A pool flags that it supports dynamic fees on `vault.registerPool()`.
+- **Dynamic swap fee**: are managed by a **Hooks** contract.
+If a swap with a pool uses the dynamic swap fee is determined on pool registration.
+A Hook flags that it supports dynamic fees on `vault.registerPool()`.
 For more information, see [Dynamic swap fees](/concepts/pools/dynamic-swap-fees.html).

 ## Hooks

-Hooks allow a pool to execute a piece of code immediately `before` or `after` most pool operations.
-For example, the `afterSwap` hook is called immediately after `onSwap` and could be used to implement a Back trade.
-For a detailed understanding, see [Hooks](/concepts/core-concepts/hooks.html)
+Hooks as standalone contracts are not part of a custom pool's implementation.
+However they can be combined with custom pools.
+For a detailed understanding, see [Hooks](/concepts/core-concepts/hooks.html).

 ### Vault reentrancy
 Hooks allow a pool to reenter the vault within the context of a pool operation.
 While `onSwap`, `computeInvariant` and `computeBalance` must be executed within a reentrancy guard, the vault is architected such that hooks operate outside of this requirement.